DLR-RM/BPNN/README.md

 [[Poster](poster_kfoc.pdf)]

 ## Description
-### Kronecker-Factored Optimal Curvature

-The Kronecker-Factored Optimal Curvature (K-FOC) improves the approximation quality of the Fisher Information Matrix (FIM) as a Kronecker-factored matrix compared to the widely-adopted Kronecker-Factored Approximate Curvature (K-FAC)[^1].
-For this, we adapted the power method to find the optimal Kronecker factors for a batch of samples where each step has a similar complexity as K-FAC.

 ### Learning Expressive Priors for Generalization and Uncertainty Estimation in Neural Networks

 We learn prior distributions for Bayesian neural networks using Laplace approximation[^2].
 Furthermore, we use a novel